AlpineSoftworks/Resources/README.md

 You can contact **kura#0999** and say you want to add a file, you can also make a pull request adding  / editing the file needed, both require the following format:

 `+ = Required`
+`Add this as a multi-line comment in your code`
 ```
-+ Discord Tag (I just need it to add you to credits page.)
++ Username (You may add your Discord Tag or Github user)
 + Name
 + Description
 More Description